 Causes: Going barefoot in environments where fungi thrive, like pools, the backyard, or the gym.

 How to treat it: An OTC antifungal medication, like Micatin, should tackle the infection within a few weeks.
 Until it clears, be sure to keep skin dry so fungus doesn’t spread.
 Also avoid wearing shoes without socks, and try not to wear the same shoes two days in a row, as fungus can get in the lining of shoes and re-infect skin.

 See a doc if: Skin hasn’t cleared within three to four weeks, or if you notice symptoms in the nails, too.
 You may need a prescription-strength medication.

 What it looks like: Tiny pink or flesh-colored bumps that itch—a lot.

-How you get it: Chiggers, small mites that live in tall grass and can latch onto skin, bite and leave behind itchy welts.
+Causes: Chiggers, small mites that live in tall grass and can latch onto skin, bite and leave behind itchy welts.

-Treat it: OTC anti-itch creams and oral antihistamines usually ease symptoms and help bumps to subside in about a week.
+How to treat it: OTC anti-itch creams and oral antihistamines usually ease symptoms and help bumps to subside in about a week.